Scarabol/rock-raiders-web/README.md

 ### Vehicles (v0.5.x)

-- Maned vehicle do not auto move out of teleporter path surface
 - Refactor job system to allow multi-carry jobs
 - Refactor upgrade system and make vehicles upgradeable
 - Take some screenshots with vehicles